 - Practical process on set (scene blocking, working with cast, working with your DP)

 - Editorial process (techniques to stop you losing perspective)

 About Rob Sarkies

 Rob’s work spans feature films, series television and commercials.
 His work includes acclaimed feature Out of the Blue about the Aramoana shootings, Consent based on Louise Nicholas’s fight for justice, Jean about aviator Jean Batten, black-comedy Two Little Boys, Wanted, The Gulf and NZ classic Scarfies.

 Saturday 2 October 2021, 9am – 5pm

 Where: MTG RM, 2 Kingsland Terrace, Kingsland, Auckland

-This initiative is brought to you with the generous support of the New Zealand Film Commission.
+Made possible with the financial support of the New Zealand Film Commission